 Not Riddled with Debt

 According to a report by Lending Tree, of the total 2018 college graduates, 69% took out student loans and are now carrying an average debt of $29,800.
 It’s hard enough to recover from this kind of debt as a single person with no dependents; it’s unthinkable as an adult with a mortgage and children.
+And with a pandemic dominating our lives, our financial decisions need to be smarter than they used to be.

 One of the goals should be to avoid overpaying and to lower the cost of college as much as possible.